Vernadskian Time: Time for Humanity

 The first law of thermodynamics states that in all physical processes, energy is neither created nor destroyed.
 While Einstein’s demonstration of the interrelationship of matter and energy shows this principle to be untrue, because energy and mass can be interconverted (as in nuclear processes), the changing nature of “energy” will be the focus here, in two respects: (1) that energy is actually created by human beings, and (2) in a case of re-contextualized meanings, economic “energy” is distinct from the energy of the physics, as seen when we consider energy flux density.

 In the 1800s, as the laws of thermodynamics were developed, any attempt to measure the total energy of the planet would have erred dramatically.
-Such an estimate would have included such factors as: sunlight, chemical compounds (such as that in living matter, and in hydrocarbons in the crust), elevations of physical structures (gravitational potential), and the flow of wind and water.
+Such an estimate would have included such factors as: sunlight, chemical compounds (such as that in living matter, and in hydrocarbons in the crust), elevations of physical structures (gravitational potential), the flow of wind and water, and the high temperature of the core of the Earth.
 While making such an estimate of the total energy available on the planet as a whole would be quite difficult, this is not the greatest problem with undertaking such an endeavor.
 Rather, consider what would not have been included at all.
 Such a survey in the 1800s would not have included the nuclear fission energy potential of the planet’s uranium and thorium, or the fusion potential of its deuterium.
 The estimate of global energy would have been wildly off, not only for reasons of lack of knowledge of the composition of the body of the Earth, but because the domain of possible sources of energy was incomplete: nuclear processes were unknown.

 Another example illustrates the importance of considering the quality of energy.
 Rather than only the quantity of energy, consider the energy flux density, the concentration of the power applied to a process.
 This example is that of heating a home.
 We will consider two ways of providing the heat.
 The first is the direct creation of heat in the home by burning fuel (oil or natural gas), and the second is using fuel to produce electricity in a power plant, and then using that electricity to power a heat pump.
 In the first case, the efficiency of the furnace or boiler would be measured by the annual fuel utilization efficiency (AFUE)21U.S.
 Department of Energy, http://energy.gov/articles/energy-saver-101-infographic-home-heating, which is around 85% for a typical modern unit.
 This means that 85% of the heat in the fuel is delivered to the home.